-Recognition and enforcement proceedings are contradictory proceedings governed by regular procedural rules.
+Recognition and enforcement proceedings are contradictory proceedings (unlike under the revised Lugano Convention where the first instance proceedings are ex parte) governed by regular procedural rules.
 The opposing party may thus present its defence against enforcement of a foreign decision as early as in front of the first instance judge.